DENIED DISABILITY? 1-844-4-DISABILITY

 Have you been Denied Disability Benefits for Trichotillomania or other Serious Anxiety Disorders?

 Lalande Disability Lawyers represent clients with depression who have been denied their long-term disability benefits.
 If you have any questions, contact us today for a free consultation.
 Our long-term disability lawyers are able to provide claimants with depression with the tools they need to make informed decisions and take action.
-Our team of legal experts is knowledgeable in the area of disability claims, and is dedicated to helping claimants receive the support they need.
+Our team of legal experts is knowledgeable in the area of disability claims and is dedicated to helping claimants receive the support they need.
 Contact us today to learn more about how our experienced anxiety disorder disability lawyers can help you today.
 We’re here to help you receive the resources and treatment you need for long-term recovery.

 Since 1984, Ontario Disability Lawyers Matt Lalande and Karen Camporese have recovered tens of millions in compensation for disability claimants who are were going to the worst times of their lives.
 Stop struggling with a faceless insurance company – and call our Ontario long-term disability lawyers to get your free consultation today.

-We can help represent disability claimants all over Canada can help you get the compensation deserve you you.
+We can help represent disability claimants all over Canada and can help you get the compensation you deserve.
 Our consultations are 100% free – and if you decide to work with our disability lawyers, the fee is free.
 We do not charge our clients anything unless we win their case.
-We are happy to provide you the legal advice you need in order for you to make an informed decision about your own particular situation.
+We are happy to provide you with the legal advice you need in order for you to make an informed decision about your own particular situation.
 Call us no matter where you are in Ontario at 1-844-4-DISABILITY.
-Alternatively, you can send us a confidential email through our website – and we would be happy to explain your long-term disability rights and legal options to you, at no cost.
+Alternatively, you can send us a confidential email through our website – and we would be happy to explain your long-term disability rights and legal options to you at no cost.

 BOOK YOUR FREE CONSULTATION